Johnnie Walker: Sponsorships

-Johnnie Walker was the official whisky of Formula One, and was a sponsor for McLaren and Racing Point.
+Johnnie Walker was the official whisky of Formula One from 2014 to early 2026 and was a sponsor for McLaren and Racing Point.
 Johnnie Walker is also the title namesake for the F1 Grand Prix race in Spa, Belgium.

 Johnnie Walker sponsored the Johnnie Walker Classic, an Asia-Pacific golf tournament, up to 2009 and the Johnnie Walker Championship at Gleneagles, a golf tournament in Scotland up to 2013.
 Diageo sold the Gleneagles Hotel and Golf Course, the site of the tournament, mid-2015 to focus on its core business.

 Cultural figures

 British prime minister Winston Churchill's favourite whisky was Johnnie Walker Red Label, which he mixed with a large amount of water and drank throughout the day.

 Vanity Fair writer Christopher Hitchens was partial to Johnnie Walker Black Label cut with Perrier sparkling mineral water and referred to it as "Mr Walker's Amber Restorative".

 At the height of his fame in the late 1960s, New York Jets quarterback Joe Namath said, "I like my girls blonde and my Johnnie Walker red".

-Johnnie Walker Blue Label was a favourite of US president Richard Nixon's; Nixon used to enjoy it with ginger ale and a wedge of lime.

 A number of singers and songwriters have referenced Johnnie Walker in their works, from Amanda Marshall to ZZ Top.
 Elliott Smith's Oscar-nominated "Miss Misery" has the narrator "[faking] it through the day with some help from Johnnie Walker Red".
 Heavy metal band Black Label Society was named after Johnnie Walker Black Label whisky, as Zakk Wylde was very fond of the drink.
-George Thorogood name checks "Johnny Walker and his brothers Black and Red" in "I Drink Alone".
+George Thorogood name checks "Johnny [sic] Walker and his brothers Black and Red" in "I Drink Alone".
 The name appears also in the song "Remember to Forget" by Passenger.

-Polish fictional humorous character Jakub Wędrowycz is a wordplay based on the Polish translation of "Johny Walker".
+Polish fictional humorous character Jakub Wędrowycz is a wordplay based on the Polish translation of "Johnnie Walker".

 In the 2007 film The Man from Earth, the main character John Oldman (David Lee Smith) produces a bottle of Johnnie Walker Green Label, with his friends commenting on its quality.

 In the 1982 film Blade Runner, Harrison Ford's character Rick Deckard is seen drinking Johnnie Walker Black Label, which he also drinks in the sequel, Blade Runner 2049 (2017).
 Coinciding with the release of Blade Runner 2049, Johnnie Walker released a "Director's Cut" edition of its Black Label, which was bottled at a higher proof.

+Big Roy in An American Marriage asked Andre if he drank Johnnie Walker when they'd dried up the supper things after his drive from Atlanta.

+Johnny Walker has released official collaborations with multiple celebrities, including Sabrina Carpenter who has a black label campaign, which has been running from 2024, after her album Short n Sweet was released, to present day.
+The collaboration includes three whiskey cocktail recipes on the website as well as several video advertisements, mainly targeting social media such as instagram and tiktok.
+The collaboration promotes itself as "whiskey through a lens of bold creativity, self-expression and empowerment".